Health Tips Abroad

 Disclose and plan for health conditions and disabilities

-It is important for students to disclose any health conditions as well as past or current treatment or medications on the Medical and Disability Self-Assessment Form in the study abroad application.
+It is important for students to disclose any health conditions as well as past or current treatment or medications on the Medical and Disability Self-Assessment Form in the study abroad post-acceptance process.
 If students have a health condition, we strongly encourage them to develop a medical management plan with their physician, Health Services or the Counseling Center because changes in air quality, elevation, diet, climate and geography/topography, as well as stress factors related to culture and language, can exacerbate symptoms.

 OIE is committed to providing access and reasonable accommodation in its services, programs, activities, and education for individuals with disabilities.
 We encourage individuals with disabilities to contact Disability Services as soon as possible to discuss accommodation needs and options.
 Some accommodations may require a minimum notice of six months.